microsoft/vscode-docs/docs/editor/profiles.md

 ### Edit a profile

 You can edit a profile just as you would normally change any VS Code configuration.
-You can install/uninstall/disable extensions, change settings, and adjust snippets like normal.
+You can install/uninstall/disable extensions, change settings, and adjust the editor's UI layout (for example, moving and hiding views) like normal.
 These changes are stored in your currently active profile.

 ### Workspace associations

 When you select create or select an existing profile, it is associated with the current workspace and whenever you open that folder, the workspace's profile is active.
-If you open another folder, the profile either goes back to the Default Profile if no profile is set, or switches to that folder's associated profile.
+If you open another folder, the profile switches to that folder's associated profile if one has been set or remains on the last used profile.

-Setting a workspace's profile back to the Default Profile clears the workspace's profile association.

 ## Managing profiles

 ### Switch profiles

 You can quickly switch between profiles with the **Profiles: Switch Profile** command in the Command Palette, which presents a dropdown listing your available profiles.

+You can also switch profiles by selecting a profile from the list displayed in the Profiles menus, available via the **Manage** gear button or **File** > **Preferences** > **Profiles**.

 ### Rename a profile